halkernel/data-structure-and-algorithms/README.md

-# Search Algorithms
+# Various Algorithms
-These are implementations of unformed and informed search strategies.
-The pourpose is regarding understanding implementation and principles of decision based on search STRATEGIES.
-It also can be useful to others for reference.

-### Problems
-At first, the problem approached will involve the 8-puzzle, 8 queens, 15 puzzle and so on.
-All of them are being implemented in python.
+This repo contains some algorithms I implement in order to improve understanding and practice data structure abstraction and algorithms implementation.
+Feel free to contribute or study it.

-### Search Strategies
+#### Search Strategies
-#### depth-first-search
+* depth-first-search

-#### breadth-first-search
+* breadth-first-search
-#### A*
+* a* (using both hamming and manhattan as heuristic)